The Best Picnics Have Great Picnic Food Ideas!

 - Approx. 12 canape cups (baskets)... bite size

-- A couple of tablespoons of brown sugar... more if you have a sweet tooth.
+- A tablespoon of brown sugar... more if you have a sweet tooth.

 - Enough strawberries... one for each basket.